 First, the play isn’t a history play — not really.
-It references historical events, but it doesn’t feel anywhere near as detailed enough to serve as an introduction to this history, and doesn’t do much to contextualize Henry’s political and religious wars.
-That in and of itself is okay if that isn’t the play’s aim — although I would say that the play is more rewarding if you know a bit about this history.
+It references historical events, but it doesn’t feel anywhere near as detailed as it needs to be to serve as an introduction to this history, and doesn’t do much to contextualize Henry’s political and religious wars.
+That in and of itself would be okay if that wasn’t the play’s aim — but I would say that the play is more rewarding if you know a bit about this history.

 Second, this play is a character study of a character whose motivations are broadly defined and often, unfortunately, bland.
 Beaty is a commanding presence on stage, but Kate as a character often feels like a feminist mouthpiece rather than a fully fleshed out character.
 She’s not particularly flawed, and despite occasionally rousing Henry’s temper, she succeeds at virtually everything she attempts.
 I admire the effort to portray Kate as a crusader for women’s rights, but I felt that the play lacked a strong emotional journey or character arc to carry that goal in a dramatic sense.

 Kate enters into her marriage determined to restore Mary and Elizabeth to the throne before she’s even met them.
 It’s predicated, it seems, on a desire that women be seen as equal to men — and to me, Kate’s crusade never feels more nuanced than that.
 It also means that she doesn’t really change much over the course of the play.
 The script feels more concerned with what happened instead of exploring why it happened.